 The NCC encourages creativity and innovation in everything it does.
 This means building strong relationships with people and organizations throughout the region and across the country, including local municipalities and Indigenous communities.

-To foster dialogue and innovation in the planning and stewardship of the Capital, the NCC created the Capital Urbanism Lab, where lectures, events and public consultations take place on a regular basis.
+To foster dialogue and innovation in the planning and stewardship of the Capital, the NCC created the Urbanism Lab, where lectures, events and public consultations take place on a regular basis.

 Municipal Partners in Canada’s Capital Region